Sonic Riders: Gameplay

-Sonic Riders features 16 playable characters, nine of which must be unlocked, including guest characters from Nights into Dreams, Space Channel 5, and Super Monkey Ball.
-Each individual character has different statistics, altering their performance slightly in races, though some characters are restricted from using certain types of Extreme Gear.
-Characters are divided into three classes, each with different abilities: Speed characters can grind on rails, Power characters can break certain objects, and Fly characters can fly through boost rings.
+Each character in Sonic Riders has different statistics, altering their performance slightly in races, though some characters are restricted from using certain types of Extreme Gear.
+Similar to Sonic Heroes, characters are divided into three classes, each with different abilities: Speed characters can grind on rails, Power characters can break certain objects, and Fly characters can fly through boost rings.
 Each race track features multiple shortcuts that can only be accessed by characters of a specific class.
 Players can spend the rings they acquire at the in-game shop to purchase new Extreme Gear, each of which possesses unique statistics and properties.
 The game includes eight unique areas, each with two track variants, for a total of 16 tracks.
-Only five tracks are accessible from the start; the remainder are unlocked through progression in the game's story mode and by winning Gold in both the World Grand Prix tournaments, in which players race through five consecutive tracks and attempt to get the highest overall score.
+Only a few tracks are accessible from the start; the remainder are unlocked through game progression.

-The game's Story Mode is divided into two campaigns, whose events intersect with one another: The "Heroes" story, focusing on Sonic, Tails, and Knuckles; and the "Babylon" story, focusing on the Babylon Rogues, consisting of new characters Jet the Hawk, Wave the Swallow, and Storm the Albatross.
-In each campaign, players take part in consecutive races with predetermined characters, and must take first place in each race to continue the story.
+The game's Story Mode is divided into two campaigns, the events of which intersect with each other: the "Heroes" story, focused on Sonic, Tails, and Knuckles; and the "Babylon" story, focused on new characters Jet the Hawk, Wave the Swallow, and Storm the Albatross.
+In each campaign, players participate in consecutive races with predetermined characters and must take first place in each race to continue the story.
 Completing the Heroes campaign unlocks the Babylon campaign, which includes an epilogue in which the two stories converge.
+Additionally, players can compete in World Grand Prix mode, in which players race through five consecutive tracks and attempt to get the highest overall score.
 The game also features a Mission Mode with 100 missions to complete, each of which tasks the players with completing a specific objective within a time limit, such as collecting objects on the track or destroying a certain number of obstacles.
-Completing each mission awards players a bronze, silver, or gold medal based on their performance; by completing missions, players can unlock new characters and special Extreme Gear.
-Up to four players can also compete in the game's single race and battle modes.
+Completing each mission awards players a bronze, silver, or gold medal based on the player's performance; by completing missions, players can unlock new characters and special Extreme Gear.
+Up to four players can compete in the game's single race and battle modes.

+Characters

+Sonic Riders features 16 playable characters, including guest characters from Nights into Dreams, Space Channel 5, and Super Monkey Ball.